BloomTech-Labs/labs-api-node-starter/README.md

 ### Setup the application

-- Fork and clone the repo to install it as your own remote.
+- For Labs projects, clone the repo.
+Otherwise you can create a new repo using this as a template.

   - **note** please [be sure to set your remote](https://help.github.jp/enterprise/2.11/user/articles/changing-a-remote-s-url/) for this repo to point to your Labs Team Repository.
   - Alternatively you can clone this repo then remove the git folder to initialize a new repo